voomify/strudel/README.md

 Prerequisites
 =============
+This was last run by me (rx) August 2011 on a Powerbook with 10.6.x installed and Dev Tools 3.1.x.

 Ruby and Rubygems.
 (This should be on your Mac already.)

-XCode Dev Tools  (Install from your OS X DVD)
+XCode Dev Tools - (Install from your OS X DVD)

 If you get a message about not being able to find make.
 You need to install XCode Dev Tools.